 Some of these may seem small and unrelated, but they'd been plaguing me for years and either disappeared or got markedly better after I went on a low histamine diet & started adding in healing supplements.
 Like most people dealing with HIT, I was not born with these issue but rather developed them over time.

 Since I originally posted this, I've found a multitude of potential contributing factors for my HIT.
-These range from copper poisoning from my IUD, black mold in my apartment, 20 months of low-dose Isotretinoin, and an apparent genetic predisposition towards histamine issues and inflammation.
+These range from copper dysfunction from an IUD, black mold in my apartment, 20 months of low-dose Isotretinoin, deep and consistent levels of high stress, and an apparent genetic predisposition towards histamine issues and inflammation.

 I'm still working on getting completely better, but until then, I'll be here.
 I hope my story helps you on your own health journey.

-The first time I remember having any symptoms I can associate with my histamine issues was when I went to the dentist complaining of tooth pain.
+The first time I remember having any symptoms I can associate with my histamine issues was in mid 2017, when I went to the dentist complaining of tooth pain.
 ALL of my teeth hurt, especially when I woke up in the morning, yet I had impeccable oral health.

-I was barely 21, and I brushed with a soft toothbrush & fancy toothpaste three times a day; I even flossed nightly.
-Over the next year the dentist prescribed various sensitive toothpastes, removed all of my wisdom teeth "just in case," and gave me a night guard that I wore religiously.
+I was 21, and I brushed with a soft toothbrush & fancy toothpaste three times a day; I even flossed nightly.
+Over the next year the dentist prescribed various sensitive toothpastes, removed all of my wisdom teeth "just in case," and gave me a night guard that I wore - and still wear - religiously.

 I got my first taste of anxiety that day, but I wouldn't call it that for another few years.
 Fast forward to May 2020, and I was laying in bed in my childhood home, miserable and scared and in so much pain.
 My stomach hurt right around my esophagus, and I had SO just had enough.

 It was 6am, and for the nth night in a row, I was being kept awake by racing thoughts and stomach pain.
 That night I vowed to finally start a serious diet that eliminated basically everything that could be triggering me.
-It had to be my food making me sick.
+It had to be my food making me sick, because, well, there was nothing else going on in my life (except a LOT of stress and anguish).

 To preface this, a year or so before trying the low histamine diet, a friend had recommended I try an anti-inflammatory diet for my then-bearable gastrointestinal symptoms.
 That friend has since proven herself correct for the 1000th time by accurately pinpointing the fact that my body was inflamed and just needed a damned break.

 So I ate only those 15 foods for one week, and my stomach calmed down immensely.
+My brain started clearing up, and so did my ever-present bloat.
 I combined the autoimmune protocol, anti-inflammatory diet, and low histamine diet to get down to those foods, as mentioned in my sample low histamine diet.

 May 2020 Snapshot: 40mg esomeprazole & an H2 blocker each night.
 I'm only 24 years old, and after nine months of taking meds, something was still clearly very wrong, maybe even getting worse.
 I didn't drink alcohol or eat spicy foods, I wasn't overweight, and I didn't have any physical deformities causing acid reflux.
 It felt like everything was making me sick, and I was beyond exhausted.